 While a smartphone is essential to my life, I do find that if I stay off Facebook and other social media I’m more productive and happier.
 These days, I try to avoid my phone during the mornings especially, and indulge in a little aimless Facebook scrolling later in the evening, if at all.

-Create a calm space with candles
+Create a calm space with candles for your daily self care checklist

 As a busy mom and an introvert, I need a calm, beautiful refuge to recharge.